diffblue/gitlab/doc/user/project/merge_requests/approvals/rules.md

 For more information about this validation error, read [issue 285129](https://gitlab.com/gitlab-org/gitlab/-/issues/285129).

-### Groups Need Explicit or Inherited Developer Permissions on Project
+### Groups need explicit or inherited Developer role on a project

-When a group is created that is dedicated to approvals, it may be on a branch of the GitLab hierarchy that is different from the branch of the GitLab hierarchy where the project that needs approvals exists.
-When this happens, the group will not be recognized as a valid Code Owner or show up in the Approvals list.
-The approval group will need to be added as a Shared Group in the hierarchy from where the project stems from.
+A group created to handle approvals may be created in a different area of the project hierarchy than the project requiring review.
+If this happens, the approvals group isn't recognized as a valid Code Owner for the project, nor does it display in the project's **Approvals** list.
+To fix this problem, add the approval group as a shared group high enough in the shared hierarchy so the project requiring review inherits this group of users.

 ## Security Approvals **(ULTIMATE)**